chanzuckerberg/napari-hub-cli/README.md

 ```

 For more information on how you can add metadata to your package, and how we use it on the napari hub, check out [Customizing Your Plugin Listing](https://github.com/chanzuckerberg/napari-hub/blob/main/docs/customizing-plugin-listing.md).

+## Development Information

+The main logic of metadata loading proceeds from the [`load_meta` function](https://github.com/chanzuckerberg/napari-hub-cli/blob/602811b19b11543179d5e22410759be2b305b0b6/napari_hub_cli/napari_hub_cli.py#L34), and each filetype has its own parsing
+function.
+In addition, we use a [`parse_complex_metadata` function](https://github.com/chanzuckerberg/napari-hub-cli/blob/main/napari_hub_cli/napari_hub_cli.py#L137) to handle edge case parsing of certain fields that
+may be found in `setup.py` and `setup.cfg`.

+### Where do we look for metadata?

+The source of truth for both reading metadata and suggesting its source locations is found in [metadata_sources.csv](https://github.com/chanzuckerberg/napari-hub-cli/blob/main/napari_hub_cli/resources/metadata_sources.csv).

+Metadata can be found in the following files, with paths given from the root directory,
+and these files are preferentially searched in order:
+- `.napari/config.yml`
+        - Author information, project URLs
+- `.napari/DESCRIPTION.md`
+        - Long description
+- `setup.cfg`
+        - All packaging metadata and potentially long description (could also be a pointer to README.md)
+- `setup.py`
+        - All packaging metadata and potentially long description.
+Only used if `setup.cfg` is not present, or not complete.

+In addition to these files, we may also search module `__init__.py` files and any `_version.py` files we find for the version number.

+### Why so complex?

+The main source of complexity for loading this metadata arises from the requirements:
+- metadata needs to be parsed before the package is released, so we cannot rely on PyPI
+- we prefer not to install the package into the active environment to read the metadata
+- we would like to show users where their metadata is being read from, and where they can go to change it

+These requirements mean we cannot just build a wheel/inspect package metadata from its distribution,
+because its source file will then be irretrievable.
+As a result, we rely on inspecting
+the contents of files individually, and parse `config.yml`, `setup.py` and `setup.cfg` independently.

 ## Code of Conduct